wely/DevCamp/HOL/java/04-devops-ci/README.md

 1. We can deploy our code to this Azure Web App, however it was not configured with our AzureAD details.
 When trying to authenticate, AzureAD would refuse since it does not know about this domain.

-    To fix this, return to [https://apps.dev.microsoft.com](), login, and open your application settings.
+    To fix this, return to the [Application Registration Portal](https://apps.dev.microsoft.com), login, and open your application settings.

     In the section for `Platforms`, click **Add Url** to add the URL of your Azure Web App from Step 1.
 Remember to append the `/auth/openid/return` route at the end, since that is the route that will process the return data from AzureAD.
 Ensure this address is using **https**.